krutulism/Cephalophore-Candles/README.md

 ## Decision Tree
 In each cut-off rung I will install a custom PCB designed in KiCAD

-The individually addressable LEDs I will use are the from Inolux.
+The individually addressable LEDs I will use are the IN-PI55QATPRPGPBPW-40 RGBW shift register LEDs from Inolux.

 The connector ecosystem that will allow me to chain these boards together are the Molex Nanofit system.